If the dialogue you write bores you, it’ll put your reader to sleep.

 2. Reveal Backstory

-As they emerged from the car and headed toward the house, Janet whispered, “Can we not have a repeat of Cincinnati?”
+As they headed toward the house, Janet whispered, “Can we not have a repeat of Cincinnati?”

 Jeanie shot her a double take.
 “Believe me, I don’t want that any more than you do.”

 “Can we not talk about it, please?”

 What normal reader wouldn’t assume they will talk about it at some point and stay with the story until they do?